 Chitosan Renal Failure Treatment: The Benefits of Chitosan

-According to research by the Memorial Sloan-Kettering Cancer Center, Chitosan works by forming “positively charged gel matrix in stomach acid able to bind bile acids, nitrogen metabolites, phospholipids, unesterified cholesterol, fat-soluble vitamins, and calcium.”
-Some of the reported beneficial effects of Chitosan are:
+According to Memorial Sloan-Kettering Cancer Center research, Chitosan works by forming a positively charged gel matrix in stomach acid able to bind bile acids, nitrogen metabolites, phospholipids, unesterified cholesterol, fat-soluble vitamins, and calcium.

 - Anti-Tumor: Chitosan has shown immuno-potentiating action in recent studies involving mice.
-Mice fed chitosan showed a decrease in macrophages, along with tumor growth impairment.
-(Centre for Natural Wellness)
+Mice fed chitosan showed a decrease in macrophages and tumor growth impairment (Centre for Natural Wellness).

-- Candida: Chitosan exhibits the ability to kill candida in clinical tests involving mice.
-(Centre for Natural Wellness)
+- Candida: Chitosan can kill candida in clinical tests involving mice (Centre for Natural Wellness).

-- Chronic Kidney Disease: A 12-week study using 1450 mg of Chitosan per day showed a reduced serum cholesterol, increased mean serum hemoglobin, reduced BUN, and reduced creatine in the group taking Chitosan as compared to the control group.
+- Chronic Kidney Disease: A 12-week study using 1450 mg of Chitosan per day showed reduced serum cholesterol, increased mean serum hemoglobin, reduced BUN, and reduced creatine in the group taking Chitosan as compared to the control group.
 The treatment group also showed improved appetite, sleep, and feelings of physical strength.
-In a study on rats fed either Chitosan, Kremezin, or a normal diet showed the rats fed Chitosan showed marked prolongation of the survival period and decreases in blood urea nitrogen, serum creatine, serum phosphate and protein ratio as compared to the group fed Kremezin or a regular diet which showed increases during the same period.
-(PubMed.gov)
+A study on rats fed either Chitosan, Kremezin, or a standard diet showed the rats fed Chitosan showed marked prolongation of the survival period and decreases in blood urea nitrogen, serum creatine, serum phosphate, and protein ratio as compared to the group fed Kremezin or a regular diet which showed increases during the same period (PubMed.gov).

-- High Cholesterol: Studies show that may lower total cholesterol and my LDL cholesterol.
-(Memorial Sloan-Kettering Cancer Center).
-Clinical studies indicate that in five weeks total cholesterol was reduced by 32%.
-A Japanese study using rats showed liver cholesterol 60% lower in Chitosan-fed rats than placebo.
-(Centre for Natural Wellness)
+- High Cholesterol: Studies show that may lower total cholesterol and LDL cholesterol (Memorial Sloan-Kettering Cancer Center).
+Clinical studies indicate that total cholesterol was reduced by 32% in five weeks.
+A Japanese study using rats showed liver cholesterol 60% lower in Chitosan-fed rats than in placebo (Centre for Natural Wellness).

-- Renal Failure: A 12-week study using 1450 mg of Chitosan per day showed a reduced serum cholesterol, increased mean serum hemoglobin, reduced BUN, and reduced creatine in the group taking Chitosan as compared to the control group.
-The treatment group also showed improved appetite, sleep, and feelings of physical strength.
-(Vitamin Research Products) In a study on rats fed either Chitosan, Kremezin, or a normal diet showed the rats fed Chitosan showed marked prolongation of the survival period and decreases in blood urea nitrogen, serum creatine, serum phosphate and protein ratio as compared to the group fed Kremezin or a regular diet which showed increases during the same period.
-(PubMed.gov)
+- Renal Failure: A 12-week study using 1450 mg of Chitosan per day showed reduced serum cholesterol, increased mean serum hemoglobin, reduced BUN, and reduced creatine in the group taking Chitosan as compared to the control group.
+The treatment group also showed improved appetite, sleep, and feelings of physical strength (Vitamin Research Products).
+A study on rats fed either Chitosan, Kremezin, or a standard diet showed the rats fed Chitosan showed marked prolongation of the survival period and decreases in blood urea nitrogen, serum creatine, serum phosphate, and protein ratio as compared to the group fed Kremezin or a regular diet which showed increases during the same period (PubMed.gov).

-- Wound Healing: Applied topically, Chitosan stimulates granulation tissue and enhances wound healing.
-(Memorial Sloan-Kettering Cancer Center) Plastic surgeons sometimes use Chitosan to help donor tissue rebuild itself by placing the chitosan directly to areas in which tissues have been removed to use elsewhere.
-(WebMD)
+- Wound Healing: Applied topically, Chitosan stimulates granulation tissue and enhances wound healing (Memorial Sloan-Kettering Cancer Center).
+Plastic surgeons sometimes use Chitosan to help donor tissue rebuild itself by placing the chitosan directly in areas where tissues have been removed to use elsewhere (WebMD).